openziti/ziti/ziti-tunnel/README.md

         local 5.9.243.187 dev lo proto kernel scope host src 5.9.243.187 local 169.254.1.1 dev lo proto kernel scope host src 169.254.1.1

+iptables rules and local routes are removed by a signal handler when `ziti-tunnel` is terminated.

 ### tun

 The tun intercept mode creates an ephemeral tun interface and configures it with the